-I have reviewed all documentary evidence and accept that Notice to End Tenancy was posted to the Tenant's door on May 2, 2014.
+I accept that Notice to End Tenancy was posted to the Tenant's door on May 2, 2014.
 Service in this manner is deemed to be effected 3 days after posting the document, in this case May 5, 2014.
 I accept the evidence before me that the Tenant failed to pay the rent owed in full within the 5 days granted under Section 46 (4) of the Act.

 Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on May 15, 2014.

-Therefore, I find that the Landlord is entitled to an Order of Possession and a Monetary Order for unpaid rent in the amount of \$895.00.
+Therefore, I find that the Landlord is entitled to an Order of Possession.